AIR FORCE SAFETY AND ACCIDENT BOARD INVESTIGATIONS

 Accident investigations are conducted to provide a report for public release.
 The aircraft accident investigation team gathers and preserves factual information for claims, litigation, administrative or potential disciplinary actions, and all other purposes.

-Board Presidents for both safety and accident investigations have attended a training course at the Air Force Safety Center, located at Kirtland Air Force Base, N.M.
+Board Presidents for both safety and accident investigations have attended a training course at the Air Force Safety Center, located at Kirtland Air Force Base, New Mexico.

 Safety Investigation Board (SIB)